Emergency services

 Always respect religious and cultural sensitivities, rules and customs.

-Locals will be offended if you don't respect these codes.
-They may interpret this as disrespect for Islam.
+Locals may be offended if you don't respect these codes.
+They may interpret this as religious or cultural disrespect.

 Get advice on what is acceptable clothing before you arrive.

-Both men and women are asked to dress modestly in public.
+Both men and women are asked to dress modestly in public in line with Public Decency Laws.
 Avoid tight fitting clothing or clothes with profane language or images.

-Women visiting Saudi Arabia should cover their shoulders and knees in public.
+Men and women visiting Saudi Arabia should cover their shoulders and knees in public.
 If you don’t comply with these requirements, you may face penalties.
+If approached by authorities, be respectful and remain calm.

 More information: